kallismile/calculate/README.md

-# calculate
+# calculator
-A simple calculate
+A simple calculator

 Use React.
 Open in Visual Code.
 Use npm start.